bhaskarbhar/Ip_and_ping/README.md

     (i) Ip address finder of your device
     (ii) Ping any website or ip

-Modules used is known as "subprocess"
+Module used is known as "subprocess"

 ###The application can be bit laggy while running as it works with command prompt.
 So be patient.
 It will do its job ###